GaryLeeONE/f1quickstart/main.md

 2020 Constructor's Standing: 2nd

 My favorite team in F1.
 They are the fun-loving cool guys and mavericks of the F1 grid.
-Funded by a "fizzy drinks" company, not a lot of people thought they would succeed when they joined F1 in 2005, but they did.
-They hired the right guys to design and produce competitive cars, developed many talented young drivers, and winning 4 consecutive double World Champions from 2010 to 2013.
-Like Ferrari, they were able to stay competitive They were unable to challenge Mercedes recently, mostly because of weaker power units, which is not their fault because they did not develop the PUs (more on that [later](#power-unit)).
+Funded by a "fizzy drinks" company, not a lot of people thought they would succeed when they joined F1 in 2005, but they did, winning 4 consecutive double World Champions from 2010 to 2013.
+Like Ferrari, they were able to stay competitive over the years.
+They were unable to challenge Mercedes recently, mostly because of weaker power units, which is not their fault because they did not develop the PUs (more on that [later](#power-unit)).
 Even with a weaker car, they are able to grab race wins from Mercedes or Ferrari because of their excellent execution during the race.
+They also have a very good young driver's development program which produced multiple F1 superstars currently on the grid (Verstappen, Vettel, Ricciardo).

 ### The Midfield